My Favorite Docker Setup for Django Development

 I like to keep a virtual environment around to hold packages for my editor

-and for local commands (like the excellent pip-tools
+and for local commands (like the excellent pip-tools).
+Create yourself a

 virtual environment, activate it, install Django, and start a new Django